-Mukilteo has reached a major turning point in waterfront access with the addition of large, highly visible waterfront resources from federal, state and county governments.
+Mukilteo has reached a major turning point in waterfront access with the addition of large, highly visible waterfront resources from federal, state, and county governments.
+The City of Mukilteo sits on the shores of Possession Sound and is home to the Mukilteo / Clinton Ferry terminal served by State Route 525SR 525.
+This busy waterfront includes Lighthouse Park, Losvar Condominiums, the ferry terminal, restaurants, a hotel, National Oceanie and Atmospherie Administration (NOAA) facilities, the recently transferred Tank Farm site, Edgewater Beach, and the Port of Everett's Mount Baker Barge Rail Facility.
+The Downtown Waterfront Master Plan describes a revitalized waterfront which that includes: an urban street front with local businesses, looped pedestrian promenade, bike lanes, and playful waterfront uses.
 The City received the lighthouse from the federal government in 2001 and Lighthouse Park from Washington State Parks in 2003.
 The Mukilteo Lighthouse Park Master Plan adopted in February 2004 is an important component in the re-development of the waterfront area.
 The U.S. Air Force intends to turn over control of the Tank Farm to the Port of Everett.
 An updated Multi-modal Master Plan for re-development is under consideration; which will allow a consortium of agencies to direct improvements along the waterfront.
-Figure 15 illustrates conceptual enhancements proposed under this plan.
+Figure 15-17 illustrates conceptual enhancements proposed under this plan.

-Figure 15: Conceptual Waterfront Design, from the 1995 Multi-modal Plan
+Figure 1517: Conceptual Waterfront Design, from the 1995 Multi-modal Plan2016 Downtown Waterfront Master Plan